WAZULU503/WAZULU503/README.md

 ---

-I build simple, predictable systems focused on execution, debugging, and control.
+I build simple, predictable systems for execution, debugging, and control.

 Used in my daily development workflow for debugging, execution, and local control.